 Woodford Reserve is a US bourbon made and bottled in Kentucky, USA.
 It’s so American that it’s the official bourbon of the Kentucky Derby!
 Triple distilled in pot stills.
 This is a bourbon that is enjoyed the world over and is commonplace in many bars and supermarkets.

 Woodford Reserves uses the sour mash fermentation process, which is one of the main components contributing to flavor and aroma.
 Made up of 72% corn, 18% rye, and 10% malted barley, the distillery uses limestone-filtered well water to ferment the grains.

 The distillery has a strong reputation in the US as the oldest distillery in the country.
 With a 200-year history and 200 detectable flavor notes, the Woodford Reserve distillery is renowned for making some of America’s leading bourbons.

 The taste notes of Woodford Reserve are something we’ve been looking forward to.
 And being told that the bourbon has 200 detectable tastes and smells is certainly something to look forward to!
 So let’s look closer at the taste, smell, and color of Woodford Reserve.

-Thick and full-tasting, the bourbon lives up to the promise of the premise that was suggested in the smelling process.
+Thick and full-tasting, the bourbon lives up to the promise of the premise suggested in the smelling process.
 Honey and mint are the show’s opener, followed by tangy pepper, winter spice, espresso, and generous helpings of rye.
 There are a lot of different quintessential bourbon flavors here, as well as a few unique ones too.
 Overall, it’s a pleasant taste that never really evolves as we hope it would.

-The Whiskey Rocks verdict.
+The Whiskey Rocks verdict